 Heating and Cooling Degree-Day Data

 Many measures are weather sensitive.
 Because there is a range of climactic conditions across the state, VEIC engaged the Utilities to provide their preferences for what airports and cities are the best proxies for the weather in their service territories.
 The result of this engagement is in the table below.
-All of the data represents 30-year normals from the National Climactic Data Center (NCDC).
+All of the data represents 15-year normals from the NCEI National Climactic Data Center (NCDC).
 Note that the base temperature for the calculation of heating degree-days in this document does not follow the historical 65F degree base temperature convention.
 Instead VEIC used several different temperatures in this TRM to more accurately reflect the outdoor temperature when a heating or cooling system turns on.

 Residential heating is based on 60F, in accordance with regression analysis of heating fuel use and weather by state by the Pacific Northwest National Laboratory.
 Residential cooling is based on 65F in agreement with a field study in Wisconsin.
 These are lower than typical thermostat set points because internal gains, such as appliances, lighting, and people, provide some heating.
 In C&I settings, internal gains are often much higher; the base temperatures for both heating and cooling is 55F.
 Custom degree-days with building-specific base temperatures are recommended for large C&I projects.